charge-partners/charge-and-partners/partner_registration.md

 | PARTNER_ALREADY_REGISTERED | 400                                | The partner with the given partnerId is already registered.
 Please use a different partnerId for registration

-Please refer to [error handling](error_handling.md) for the general concept and usage of errors within the API
+Please refer to [error handling](error_handling.md) for the general concept and usage of errors within the API Please refer to [authentication](authentication.md) for the authentication flow within the API

 ## Next steps